 Desert Survivor (Ex): The intense survival training of the mamluks allows them to ignore the desert's harshest effects.
 Beginning at oth level, a mamluk is immune to the nonlethal damage dealt by hot environments (see the DUNGEON MASTER's Guide, page 303).
-In addition, whenever the mamluk makes a Fortitude save for which he gains the bonus granted from the Endurance feat, he does not automatically fail on a natural i (he might still fail the save if his saving throw bonus isn't high enough to meet or exceed the DC).
+In addition, whenever the mamluk makes a Fortitude save for which he gains the bonus granted from the Endurance feat, he does not automatically fail on a natural 1 (he might still fail the save if his saving throw bonus isn't high enough to meet or exceed the DC).

 Fanaticism (Su): Due to the fanatical mind of a 10th-level mamluk, he is able to shrug off the effects of some wounds.
-Because of this, he gains damage reduction 2/-, \heartsuit by Monte Cook ast month, our look at characterization explained that interesting and memorable nonplayer characters have great influence on the quality of a campaign.
-While you can have a decent game without them, you can't have an excellent game without at least a few unforgettable NPCs, whether they are foes or allies of the player characters.
+Because of this, he gains damage reduction 2/-.